 We currently have two Kindergarten groups running Monday-Friday 8.45 am – 2.45 pm.
 Each group attends for two and a half days per week.

 Download your enrolment form for Kindergarten 2018 and 2019 from the bottom of the page.

 Making sure your child is happy and safe is our priority.
 For this reason, parents, or a responsible person, are to bring their child to the Centre each day and be available to collect them at the end of the day.
 If you wish your child to be collected by a person other than their guardian, please advise the teacher.
 Written permission is required if an older sibling is collecting your child.

 Healthy food and drink

 In the interest of your child’s dental and physical health, no lollies, sweet biscuits or chocolate are allowed in the centre.
-Children will share a healthy snack at fruit time – this is an important part of our social development teaching.
-Acceptable foods to send with your child for fruit time are:
+Children will have a healthy snack at fruit time – this is an important part of our social development teaching.

 • Fruit – apples, oranges, bananas, pears, watermelon, etc.